stuartsierra/component/README.md

 (a component will be called *before* its dependencies).

-Calling `update-system` with the `identity` function is equivalent to doing just the dependency injection part of 'Component' without modifying any components.
+Calling `update-system` with the `identity` function is equivalent to doing just the dependency injection part of 'component'.